I hope more war heroes can be identified and given proper burials, says relative

 Sharon Williamson, the great-great-niece of Private William Johnston, attended his funeral in France on Thursday.

-The great-great-niece of a soldier who died in the Battle for Loos more than a century ago said she hoped more families would be able to see their war hero relatives identified and given the burial they deserve.
+The great-great-niece of a soldier who died in the Battle of Loos more than a century ago has said she hopes more families will be able to see their war hero relatives identified and given the burial they deserve.

 The remains of Private William Johnston, of the 7th Battalion Royal Scots Fusiliers, were laid to rest on Thursday at the Loos British Cemetery in France with full military honours.